kameron-sugino/kameron-sugino/README.md

 ### I'm a postdoctoral fellow at the University of Oklahoma.
 ### My GitHub has a few repositories, mostly dealing with methods for processing raw metagenomic sequencing and analyzing the resulting data.
 Some examples:

-#### The latest addition: **recast_code_for_Rachel**
+#### The latest additions: Shiny apps
-My first attempt at using Shiny.
+My first attempts at using Shiny.

+**plot_alluvial**
+Takes categorical variables and frequency of occurance to make an alluvial plot (see panel D in **fun-with-ggplots** below).
+The plot is modular and variable colors are fully customizable!
+Future updates will add the ability to enable the use of one input for color across the entire plot rather than seperate colors for each strata.
+To use the app [Click Here](https://kameron-sugino.shinyapps.io/plot_alluvial/)

+**recast_code_for_Rachel**
 Takes a wide format table (samples on rows, and groups, variables, etc. on columns) and pivots it such that groups are on columns and variables on rows.
 To use the app [Click Here](https://kameron-sugino.shinyapps.io/recast_table/)
 ____________________________________
 **fun-with-ggplots**